renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins and communities.md

 |  3 |  0.275    |       0.445161 |

 Besides marine biologists, social scientists may also be interested to compare such community-level metrics.
 For example, Uzzi and Spiro (2005) found that "relatively" cohesive communities among Broadway musical creators are associated with more creative success.
-In fact, they found that cohesion and creative success are characterized by an inverted U-shaped relationship.
-So, initially, more cohesion leads more creative success, but up to a certain threshold, when this is crossed, then more cohesion dampens creativity.
-In the section below, I will explain how to get can extract such network structures from community detection models.
+In fact, they demonstrated that cohesion and creative success are characterized by an inverted U-shaped relationship.
+So, initially, more cohesion leads more creative success, but up to a certain threshold, when this is crossed, more cohesion will dampen creativity.
+In the section below, I will explain how we can extract network structures, such as density and transitivity from community detection models.

 ## The code